gcobb321/icloud3_v3/README.md

 - **Restore state values on restart** - The current device_tracker and sensor entity states are restored on a restart.
 The attributes are not restored but are reset on the first tracking Event.
 - **Device_tracker and sensor entities** - iCloud3 devices and sensors are Home Assistant entities that are added, deleted and changed on the  *Update iCloud3 Devices* and *Sensors* configuration screens.
 - **Dashboard Builder** - iCloud3 Dashboards in various formats are added to Home Assistant when the iCloud3 Integration is first installed.
-- **Easy Setup** - Install, Add Apple Account, Authenticate Apple Account Sign-in, Import Apple Devices, Build iCloud3 Dashboard, End Configure Sessions and start tracking your devices.
-  - Install iCloud3 (*HA Devices & services > +Add Integration*)
-  - Configure iCloud3 (*HA Devices & settings > iCloud3 > Configure*)
-  - The *Add Apple Accounts* is displayed screen - Add your Apple account
-  - The *Authenticate Apple Account Sign-in* screen is displayed - Enter the authentication code
-  - The *Import Apple Devices* screen is displayed with the devices in the Apple account - create your iCloud3 devices
-  - The *iCloud3 Dashboard* is build with your devices and added to the HA Sidebar
-  - End the iCloud3 Configure Session and select the iCloud3 Dashboard and see where all of your devices are.
-  - Done, simple, easy

 #### Device Tracking